Durkh trern: Plot

-The next scene, old cantor (father of Eli) dies while singing his last song, leaving Motele orphan.
+The next scene, an old cantor (father of Eli) dies while singing his last song, leaving Motele orphan.
 Poor mother passes Motele to a boarding cheder, full of mischievous kids under a strict melamed, equally mischievous Motele gets into a trouble, and runs away, home.
 (From now on, scenes from three plot lines interleave.)
-Meanwhile at home, Eli, Pinye the Brain, and Brucha come up with the idea how to become millionaires: they scrap together their kopecks and order the book titled How to Earn 100 Roubles a Month.
+Meanwhile, at home, Eli, Pinye the Brain, and Brucha come up with the idea how to become millionaires: they scrap together their kopecks and order the book titled How to Earn 100 Roubles a Month.
 At the same time, "for no good reason, Tzippi Beyle decides she wants a goat", and here enter the events described in The Bewitched Tailor (with variations): Shimmen-Eyle goes to buy a goat from Motele's melamed ... and there is nothing from Motl, Peysi the Cantor's Son besides the name of the orphaned boy...
 Overwhelmed with the "goat-switching" trick played on him by the tavernkeeper, Schimen-Elli gets crazy, but gets healed by a tsirulnik.
 Shtetl people, realizing the trick played on the tailor, laugh at him, but then decide to bring a retribution onto the tavern-keeper.
-The ensuing riot, repeatedly called "revolution", was with no much success.
+The ensuing riot, repeatedly called "revolution", was with not much success.

 The "get rich quick" idea gets botched (following the book, they manufacture and sell cider, (Note: English surces call the drink "cider", but in the original it was kvass, a traditional East Slavic beverage.) but Pinye messes with the recipe, and their second enterprise was to cell... ink).
 As a side effect, the overcoat of the local policemaster becomes ink-blotted, and the angry policemaster makes the whole family expelled from the shtetl, incriminating him "the incitement of a riot".
 On the way out the tailor manages to quickly mend a damaged uniform of some big boss, it becomes realized that a good tailor is needed after all, and the caravan of expellees turns around to go back home.